 It is important for you to know what the External Audit will involve so that you can make the preparations in advance.
 By knowing the people the Auditor will want to speak to, and what systems or documentation they will want to see means that you’ll be able to put everything together before the visit, ensuring the Audit runs smoothly.

 During most External Audits, the Auditor will need time to:

 - Test and observe processes being performed

 - Write and present a report of their findings

-At QMS, we provide a “What Happens at the Appointment” leaflet that will break down the visit into sections so that you know what to expect.
+At QMS, we provide a “What happens at the External Audit” leaflet that will break down the visit into sections so that you know what to expect.

 4. Understand your role

 It is important to note that the Auditor won’t be doing all the work – they are only there to highlight any areas that require improvement.
 Whether you are a manager, or a team member, it is the responsibility of the business to implement the Auditor’s advice.

 Having said that, the Auditor is not just there to observe – they are there to help.
 If you’re not sure of something, do ask the Auditor to clarify, as this prevents miscommunication and ensures you get the most out of the visit.

 At QMS, part of our Auditor’s role is to provide advice.
 They are experienced and knowledgeable individuals, so if you don’t understand something, please ask.